-Sleeping until noon… A guilty pleasure that is nice to indulge once in a while – even with Type 1 diabetes.
+Sleeping until noon… A guilty pleasure that is nice to indulge once in a while.
+And yes, you can sleep in with Type 1 diabetes!
 Need some guidance on how to enjoy this treat without worrying too much?
 Follow our 4 practical tips.

-First step: learn your body.
+First step: learn to know your body.
 How many hours are usually necessary to maximize your energy levels?
-How do stress or fatigue affect your cycle?
-Does your weekend routine require you to adapt your habits ?
+How do stress or fatigue affect your cycles?
+Does your weekend routine require that you adapt your habits ?

-In addition, it could be valuable to have a look at your BG levels at night – thanks to continuous glucose monitoring – to avoid preventable lows.
-Do not hesitate to raise the issue with your doctor during consultation so you can work out a plan together.
+In addition, it could be useful to be able to keep an eye on your BG levels at night – with the help of a continuous glucose monitor for example – to avoid preventable lows.
+Do not hesitate to raise the issue with your doctor during consultations, so you can work out a plan together.

 If you’re a heavy sleeper and need reassurance, you can also set an alarm in the middle of the night to control your blood sugar.